lancercat/Moose/README.md

-The code, models, and documents will be release upon acceptance and before camera-ready.
+The code, models, and documents will be released before camera-ready.